Five Questions Every Medical Device Manufacturer Should Ask About QMS Solutions

 Medical device companies must have a fully traceable quality and design process that spans many years and affects many patients.
 Since quality issues can arise before or after devices have gone to market, having a QMS solution that provides an historical audit trail for everyone involved in designing, testing, delivering, and sustaining medical devices is a key requirement.
 This provides better visibility and guarantees traceability throughout the product lifecycle.

-5. How difficult is it to validate the software?
+5. How difficult is it to validate the QMS software?

 The FDA requires medical device manufacturers to validate software used in the design or delivery of devices.
 However, validation is typically considered to be an overhead cost required to satisfy the FDA and it requires a fair amount of resources, understanding of the software, and specific use cases.
 Validating older on-premises or document-centric QMS software solutions tends to be labor-intensive, inefficient, and is often avoided by quality and regulatory teams leaving customers stuck on older versions as they decide to avoid the validation process altogether.